Bechibech/Bechibech/README.md

 ## Hi there 👋

-Im a student working towards a futere in software development
+Im studying computer science and working towards a future in software development